top of page

 Car Replacement Assistance

-This coverage will typically pay an additional percentage on top of the vehicles actual cash value.
+This coverage will typically pay an additional percentage on top of the vehicle's actual cash value if the vehicle is beyond repair.

 How to Read Insurance Limits

-While reviewing insurance coverages, you will encounter 2-3 sets of numbers separated by slashes.
-This may seem confusing to first-time insurance buyers, who may not grasp the significance or meaning of these numbers.
+When reviewing insurance coverages, you will encounter two to three sets of numbers separated by slashes.
+This may seem confusing to first-time insurance buyers.
 However, they hold great importance.
 Below is an example of what you might come across:

 It can also appear as: